How Does Rational Emotive Behavior Therapy Work?

 REBT:

-REBT is strongly influenced by philosophical principles, particularly the philosophy of Stoicism.
-It encourages individuals to accept life’s uncertainties and challenges and to change their responses through rational thinking.
+REBT is heavily influenced by philosophical principles, particularly Stoicism.
+It encourages individuals to accept life’s uncertainties and challenges and to modify their responses through rational thinking.

 CBT:

-CBT is rooted in behavioral psychology and cognitive psychology.
-It emphasizes empirical research and evidence-based practices to identify and modify cognitive processes that contribute to emotional distress.
+CBT emphasizes empirical research and evidence-based practices to identify and modify cognitive processes contributing to emotional distress.

 Therapeutic Techniques: